kg7oem/pulsar/README.txt

 Dependencies

 This project requires cmake 3.8.2 but Debian/Stretch has only 3.7.2 available.
-You can get a compatible version from backports:
+This will generate warnings but it seems to work anyway.
+You can get a fully compatible version from backports:

   apt-get install -t stretch-backports cmake